VulcanJS/Vulcan/README.md

 2. Publish that package to Atmosphere and then add it to your app using `meteor add username:packagename.
 3. Set `locale` to the locale name (`fr`, `en`, `ru`, etc.) in your settings.

+Note: make sure the locale you set matches the language package you're adding.

 If you create a new internationalization package, let us know so we can add it here!

 - [fr_FR](https://github.com/TelescopeJS/nova-i18n-fr-fr)